tomkrcha/generator-bitmaps/README.md

 generator-bitmaps
 =================

-Adobe Generator for Photoshop - Getting bitmaps from Photoshop and sending bitmaps to Photoshop
+Adobe Generator for Photoshop - Getting bitmaps from Photoshop